 2) Adjustable Gastric Banding – This is a type of restrictive weight loss surgery.
 A small band is put around the top of the stomach.
 The band has a small balloon inside controlling how tight or loose the band is.
 A very small channel connects the two sections which slows down the emptying of the upper pouch.

 This operation is simpler than that of gastric bypass and other weight loss procedures.
 Here the recovery is faster and the band can be removed by surgery.

-3) Gastric Sleeve – This is another form of restrictive weight loss surgery.
+3) Gastric Sleeve surgery– This is another form of restrictive weight loss surgery.
 In the operation, about 75% of the stomach is removed.
 A narrow tube or sleeve of the whole stomach is left, which connects to the intestines.
-Sometimes, a sleeve gastrectomy is a first step in a series of weight loss surgeries.
+Sometimes, a sleeve gastrectomy is the first step in a series of weight-loss surgeries.
 For some people, it’s the only surgery they need.

 A sleeve gastrectomy is a simpler and lower risky operation to lose weight.
 As the intestines aren’t affected, a sleeve gastrectomy doesn’t affect how the body absorbs food, so it is less likely to fall short on nutrients.The surgery may also curb the hunger hormone ghrelin, which results in eating less.

 4) Duodenal Switch – The duodenal switch is a type of combined malabsorptive and restrictive weight loss surgery.
 The surgery begins with multiple half-inch long incisions in the area of the stomach and middle of the abdomen.